matdombrock/Tidalua/README.md

 Measured in ticks.

-The amplitude evelope is applied as a factor of the amplitude set with `amp()`.
+The amplitude envelope is applied as a factor of the amplitude set with `amp()`.

 By default, an oscillator does not use an amplitude envelope at all.